Canon Autoboy N150

 This autoboy is from 2004, which could explain the difference in sizes.
 Different time, different era, different computer circuits.
 It is also known as Sureshot 150u and Prima 150u, depending on where in the world you are.
 This one is so ‘new’ that there are even press releases online.
 This great review has all the technical details you might ever need and is much better than my own review is going to be.

-It didn’t do too bad, I might even try it again.
-It did struggle with low light areas.
+It didn’t do too badly, I might even try it again.
+It did struggle with low-light areas.
 AND it was so quiet, almost silent.
-Again this was so different than the original autoboy tested.
+Again, this was so different from the original autoboy tested.

 As a comparison for size.
 Here are both cameras I have blogged about today in their full zoom state.